 The first question that must be asked is: "Will this driver work for my application?"
-The next few sections can help those who would like to know the answer to this question and quickly decide whether this is the appropriate driver implementation for their application.
+The next few sections are written to help those who would like to know the answer to this question and quickly decide whether this is the appropriate driver implementation or device for the application.
 The important elements that have significant weight on the decision include available process time, resource usage, and bit rate performance.